fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     work.

     Another detail that would be a good addition to the API is UI controls.
-Filipi, one of my mentors, told me it would be a good feature if the user could control the intensities of the bandwidths for a better structural visualization of the render, and knowing Fury already have a good set of `UI elements <https://fury.gl/latest/auto_examples/index.html#user-interface-elements>`_, I just needed to integrate that into my program via callbacks.
+Filipi, one of my mentors, told me it would be a good feature if the user could control the intensities of the bandwidths for a better structural visualization of the render, and knowing FURY already have a good set of `UI elements <https://fury.gl/latest/auto_examples/index.html#user-interface-elements>`_, I just needed to integrate that into my program via callbacks.
 I tried implementing an intensity slider, however, for some reason, it is making the program crash randomly, for reasons I still don't know, so that is another issue under investigation.
 Below, how a first version of that was working